 The first step to obtaining any credit card is to research the best option for your financial situation and goals.
 The next step is to apply for the card you want to add to your wallet.

 Mastercard partners with most major banks throughout the world.
-Many of the leading credit card issuers, including Capital One and Citi, partner with both Visa and Mastercard and offer both options to its customers.
+Many of the leading credit card issuers, including Capital One and Citi, partner with both Visa and Mastercard and offer both options to their customers.
 Community banks and credit unions issue some of the best Mastercard credit cards too.

-You can tell which network a card uses by looking for the network logo on the front of the card.
+You can tell which network a card uses by looking for the network logo on the front or back of the card.
 You will either see a Mastercard, Visa, American Express, or Discover logo.
 These are the four major payment networks in the U.S.

 Discover and American Express, however, are both the bank and the payment network, which means they directly issue their own cards to consumers.